INTERNATIONAL ASSOCIATION OF EQUINE DENTISTRY

-The officers shall be elected by a majority of the members of the Association with the voting closing during the annual meeting.
+The officers shall be elected by a majority of the members of the Association present at the regular meeting.

 The officers and the Board of Directors shall be known as the Executive Board.

-The term of the office shall be two (2) years, limited to no more than two (2) consecutive terms, with the exception of the Secretary and Treasurer having no term limit.
+The term of the office shall be two (2) years, limited to no more than two (2) consecutive terms, with the exception of Secretary, Treasurer and Veterinarian board member having no term limit.